UNH Law named one of the "Best Schools for Practical Training" in the U.S.

 UNH Law's rating of 1.42 in the ratio of simulation positions category was higher than 13 of the schools in the Top 20.

-For the full article and complete breakdown of the rankings, click here and select the current issue.
+For the full article and complete breakdown of the rankings, click here.